In October of 2015, CMS released the final ruling for requirements for the ARRA EHR Medicaid Incentive Program.

 - Maintain an active medication allergy list

-- Record all of the following demographics: preferred language, gender, race, ethnicity, and date of birth
+- Record all of the following demographics: preferred language, sex, race, ethnicity, and date of birth

 - Record and chart changes in the following vital signs: height, weight, blood pressure, BMI, and plot and display growth charts for these vitals